-&lt;sup>59 In an extraordinary session on 21 April 2011, the Shareholders' Meeting voted to make the mandatory modifications to the Bylaws needed to reflect current provisions of law and regulations as modified by Legislative Decree No. 27 of 27 January 2010, which enforced the European Shareholders' Rights Directive in Italy.
+66 In an extraordinary session on 21 April 2011, the Shareholders' Meeting voted to make the mandatory modifications to the Bylaws needed to reflect current provisions of law and regulations as modified by Legislative Decree No. 27 of 27 January 2010, which enforced the European Shareholders' Rights Directive in Italy.

 Such modifications were mostly to art.
 7 and 8 of the Bylaws and provide that meetings in ordinary and extraordinary session may be held in a single call pursuant to the new paragraph 1 in art.
 2369 CC.

 Art.
 11 of the Bylaws was also modified to provide, pursuant to art.
 123-ter, TUF, for the power of the Shareholders' Meeting to express itself, albeit in a non-binding form, for or against the remuneration policies for Directors, general managers and executives with strategic responsibilities and on the procedures used to adopt and implement these policies.

-to the meeting regulations to a next meeting because the current regulations were deemed to be sufficiently compliant with the provisions of the Self-Regulatory Code.
+Governance Committee's proposal, deliberated on putting off any further assessment of possible changes to the meeting regulations to a next meeting because the current regulations were deemed to be sufficiently compliant with the provisions of the Self-Regulatory Code.